Learning By ‘School Fees’

 Alternatively, you can pay “school fees” - learning by visiting other restaurants to eat and drink, and expanding your horizons by doing so.
 “Some chefs just work for the salary, but if you have the will to improve, then you have to know more than other people.
 Sake pairing is one way to be better,” he emphasises.

-Trade professionals: You are invited to attend Sake Matsuri’s Trade Show on 10 May 2024 at the iconic F1 Pit Building!
+You are invited to attend Sake Matsuri’s Trade Show on 15 November 2024 at the iconic F1 Pit Building!
 Pre-register below for free.

-Link: https://sakematsuri.sg/products/10-may-fri-sake-matsuri-trade-show
+Link: https://sakematsuri.sg/products/sake-matsuri-trade-show-friday-15th-november-2024

 Sake Matsuri Trade Show

-Date: 10 May 2024
+Date: 15 Nov 2024

-Time: 11am-5pm
+Time: 12pm-4pm

 Venue: F1 Pit Building, Garage, 1 Republic Boulevard

-*Pre-registration is now closed, $50 for on-site entry
+*Pre-registration is free, $50 for on-site entry

 **Open to trade professionals only